Reviews

 This wine crackles along in fine style.
 It has a mineral aspect and a ripple of grainy tannin and an excellent push of fruit and spice through the finish.
 It tastes of strawberries and black cherries, Campari-like herbs and woodsmoke, a peppercorn character buried within.
 It’s firm and serious and yet it has an easy-going complexity.
 Indeed it’s one of those ‘makes complexity look easy’ wines.
 It’s good for drinking now but it will improve over the coming years.

-Reviewed by Campbell Mattinson
+Rating 95 by Campbell Mattinson

 The Paringa Single Vineyard Pinot Noir 2021